Cheezmeister/www.luchenlabs.com/projects/chromathud/index.markdown

 bonuses; penalties for deselecting blocks; and clearing by traditional groups of four or more touching blocks.

+You can find a brief review of Chromathud [here](http://indiegameschannel.com/wp/2010/12/21/igf-2011-review-chromathud-by-luchenlabs/).

 --- downloadinfo
 The beta is out!
 This will be the last release for a while as we ready the game for the Xbox Indie Arcade and polish the final PC release to a fine sheen.
 In the meantime, you should totally [tell us](http://twitter.com/neocheez) what you think!